 Michael Vires of Alpine, Texas, has been an artist all his life and has been creating commissioned art for more than half a century.
 He now lives in a remote part of the desert in southwest Texas and is building a permanent studio where he can pursue his own art.
 His landscape, portrait and still life paintings are in private collections across America, including Hawaii.

-Murals: Cattle Drive Down Marion Avenue, recreation of Natural Beauty, recreation of Movie Memories, and The Life & Times of George Brown
+Murals: Cattle Drive Down Marion Avenue, recreation of Natural Beauty, recreation of Movie Memories, original The Life & Times of George Brown

 Edwin Wang-Ah Yip